 What Is The Cause Of Love Handles And How To Get Rid Of Them?

+First things first, what are love handles?
+Love handles are excess fat depositions near your hips and belly.
 This is the pinchable fat on both sides of your stomach that leads to a “muffin top” when you wear tight underclothes, jeans or shorts.
+Although those pieces of clothing are often blamed for the creation of love handles, in reality, they only make them more prominent.

 If you are wondering, ‘What is the main cause of love handles?,’ fat retention is the main culprit of love handles.
 However, love handles, like other belly fat, in general, is caused by other factors.
 They are: